 Your Privacy Rights

 You have certain right related to your protected health information.
 All requests to exercise your rights must be made in writing.
-You may obtain a written request document by contacting Julie Byrd (Practice Administrator and Privacy officer) at 704-377-2503 or by mail or in personal at 2711 Randolph Road, suite 205 Charlotte NC 28207.
-You also email a request at email@example.com.
+You may obtain a written request document by contacting Julie Byrd (Practice Administrator and Privacy officer) at 704-377-2503 or by mail or in person at 2711 Randolph Road, Suite 205 Charlotte NC 28207.
+You also email a request at firstname.lastname@example.org.

 You have the right to see and obtain a copy of your protected health information.